-The Human Rights Institute will fund one faculty-led human rights workshop conferences in Spring 2013.
+The Human Rights Institute will fund one faculty-led human rights workshop conferences in Spring 2014.
 The workshop conference will bring to campus 3-5 scholars from external institutions to interact with UConn faculty over a 1-2 day period on a substantive human rights theme.
-Application consists of rationale (maximum 5 pages), a list of expected participants and a draft budget up to $10,000, including all costs of administrative support, travel, catering, accommodation etc. All proposals will be reviewed and ranked by a multidisciplinary review committee chaired by the Acting Director of the Human Rights Institute and comprised of members of the Gladstein Committee.
+Application consists of rationale (maximum 5 pages), a list of expected participants and a draft budget up to $10,000, including all costs of administrative support, travel, catering, accommodation etc. All proposals will be reviewed and ranked by a multidisciplinary review committee comprised of members of the Gladstein Committee.
 Priority will be given to proposals which envisage a publication or research grant proposal ensuing from the event.

 All application should be submitted electronically in PDF format to firstname.lastname@example.org.
 If you have any questions please call 860-486-5393 or email email@example.com